utshomax/postman-docs/src/pages/docs/sending-requests/variables.md

 > If a variable with the same name is declared in two different scopes, the value stored in the variable with narrowest scope will be used.
 For example, if there is a global variable named `username` and a local variable named `username`, the local value will be used when the request runs.
 <!-- -->
 > Postman stores variables as strings.
 If you store objects or arrays, remember to `JSON.stringify()` them before storing, and `JSON.parse()` them when you retrieve them.

+## Initial and current values

+When you edit variables, each one has an _Initial value_ and _Current value_:

+* **Initial value** is a value that's set in the entity (collection, environment, or globals) where the variable is defined.
+This value is synced to Postman's servers, and is shared with your team when you share that entity.

+* **Current value** is used when sending a request.
+These are local values, and are not synced to Postman's servers.
+If left empty, the current value automatically uses the initial value.
+If you change a current value, it won't be persisted in the original shared collection, environment, or globals.

+Initial value can be useful when sharing entities with others, but it's important to remember that sensitive data in an initial value will also be shared with others, and potentially with the world.
+Be careful setting initial values, and consider using secret variables to mask sensitive data.

+You can persist or reset current values you have changed in variables.
+For more information, see [sharing and persisting data](#sharing-and-persisting-data).

 ## Variable types